jordan4ibanez/blockmodel/README.md

 5. Each cuboid becomes part of one mesh buffer in OpenGL for ease of use.
 6. Each cuboid is represented by a length, width, height variable in it's section of the JSON.
 7. There is NO parent child hierachy.
 Each cuboid exists as itself.
+8. ONLY one bone can affect a cuboid.

 ## Animation